What does the day look like?

 What constitutes a family with needs that First Fruits can help with?

 We are looking for families who are going through a rough time financially and are not being regularly assisted through other services.
-We help with the basics: groceries or gift cards to Shoppers.
+We help with the basics: groceries and grocery store gift cards.
 We accept all referrals and assess who we will be able to help.
 Then we will get back to the person referring the family to us.

 How do I suggest a family in need?

 To refer someone in need, register a job or to sign up to work on a team, find the correct link at www.restonbible.or/firstfruits.
 If you have specific questions before filling out the form, email Ashley Ramsey.